Stafeev/Conference-App/README.md

     - speakerKey      = ndb.StringProperty()

 speakerKey is a speakerID key.
 Speaker is the name of the speaker and it's used in getSessionsBySpeaker, for example, to query sessions by Speaker name.
+Speaker field was actually unnessary, we can quaery object by speakerKey which is unique identifier to get necessary data.

 Speaker class is implemented with the following fields:

     - displayName = ndb.StringProperty(required=True)